 The Drug Medi-Cal Organized Delivery System county may put some limits on your choice of providers.
 You can request that your Drug Medi-Cal Organized Delivery System county provide you with an initial choice of providers.
-Your Drug Medi-Cal Organized Delivery System must also allow you to change providers.
-If you ask to change providers, the county must allow you to choose between at least two providers to the extent possible.
+Your Drug Medi-Cal Organized Delivery System county must also allow you to change providers.
+If you ask to change providers, the county must allow you to choose a provider to the extent possible and appropriate.

 Your county is required to post a current provider directory online.
 If you have questions about current providers or would like an updated provider directory, visit your county website https://bhs.imperialcounty.org or call the county's toll-free phone number.
-A current provider directory is available electronically on the county's website, or in paper form upon request.
+A current provider directory is available electronically on the county's website, or you can get a paper copy in the mail upon request.

 Sometimes Drug Medi-Cal Organized Delivery System county contract providers choose to no longer provide Drug Medi-Cal Organized Delivery System services as a provider of the county, no longer contracts with the Drug Medi-Cal Organized Delivery System county, or no longer accepts Drug Medi-Cal Organized Delivery System patients on their own or at the request of the Drug Medi-Cal Organized Delivery System county.
-When this happens, the Drug Medi-Cal Organized Delivery System county must make a good faith effort to give written notice of termination of a county contracted provider within 15 days after receipt or issuance of the termination notice, to each person who was receiving substance use disorder treatment services from the provider.
+When this happens, the Drug Medi-Cal Organized Delivery System county must make an effort to give written notice of termination of a county contracted provider within 15 days after receipt or issuance of the termination notice, to each person who was receiving substance use disorder treatment services from the provider.